-Expand your organization into Spaineven if you don’t have a Spanish entity
+Expand your organization into Spain — without a Spanish entity

 While Spain is an excellent place to expand, the relaxed business culture can be a shock to many organizations, and delays are commonplace.
 The language barrier is a common hurdle, but administrative procedures, regional variations, cultural differences, and long waiting times can also hold businesses up and cause costs to spiral unexpectedly.

-Our in-house recruitment team can even find, recruit, and onboard your local workforce, as well as handling any ongoing HR administration.
+Our in-house talent acquisition team can even recruit your local workforce for you, as well as handling any ongoing HR, payroll and compliance management.
 Our team will provide everything you need to expand into Spain rapidly, while potentially saving you thousands in setup costs.

 Our Spain PEO simplifies your expansion